xcart/xcart-docs/_pages/kb_en/modules/square.md

     Set the **Application Mode** setting value to **Production**.  **Important**: Make sure your Square Developer Dashboard is set to **Production mode** as well.

-    Complete the following fields with the data from your Square Developer Dashboard:
+    Complete the following fields with the information from your Square Developer Dashboard:
     * **Application ID** : Locate the Application ID value on the **Square Developer** -> **Credentials** page, copy and paste it here.
     * **Application Secret** : Locate the Application Secret value on the **Square Developer** -> **OAuth** page, copy and paste it here.

     Submit the configuration settings.

-    Once the settings have been submitted, two new tabs become available on the Square Payments addon settings page of your store Admin area - **OAuth configuration** and **Locations configuration**.
-You need to configure settings in both of them.
+    Once the settings have been submitted, two new tabs will become available on the Square addon settings page of your store Admin area: **OAuth configuration** and **Locations configuration**.
+Both of them will need your attention.
        ![oauth+locations-tabs.png]({{site.baseurl}}/attachments/ref_5kZcVsK7/oauth+locations-tabs.png)

     * **OAuth configuration**: